UCL-ARC/Mutein/Pipelines/vcf/README.md

 ### List of Dataset Accessions

 This table is a duplicate-free list of the dataset accession numbers from the above papers.
 We could use the accession number as the dataset names in the code and manuscript, but perhaps more informative names would be better referring to tissue type etc, hence the placeholder Sample Name column.
+Current total data size is 27TB.

 | Dataset UID | Orig Acc Numb| Our Sample Name | URL |Paper UID(s) | Data Access Control | Notes | Size (GB) |
 |-------------|--------------------------|-----------------|-----|-------------|---------------------|-------|-----------|